NVIDIA/cuda-python/docs_src/source/module/cuda.rst

         This indicates that the :py:obj:`~.CUexecAffinityType` passed to the API call is not supported by the active device.

+    .. autoattribute:: cuda.cuda.CUresult.CUDA_ERROR_UNSUPPORTED_DEVSIDE_SYNC

+        This indicates that the code to be compiled by the PTX JIT contains unsupported call to cudaDeviceSynchronize.

     .. autoattribute:: cuda.cuda.CUresult.CUDA_ERROR_INVALID_SOURCE